Harrison Hot Springs with kids

 Along the promenade are large grassy fields, colourful gardens and big shady trees (pictured above).
 We enjoyed walking up and down this promenade multiple times each day.

-For more travel tips visit Tourism Harrison Hot Springs.
+More travel tips at Tourism Harrison Hot Springs here.

 Harrison Village Playgrounds